 When creating your page header, put yourself in your visitor’s shoes.
 They’ve just landed on your website and are trying to figure out what makes your website different from the millions of other sites.

 The same goes for every page on your site, whether that’s your homepage, services, page, or even the headlines on your blog posts.

-If you’re creating the header for your homepage you’ll want this to describe your company in as few words as possible, while still making it stand out.
+If you’re creating the header for your homepage, you’ll want this to describe your company in as few words as possible while still making it stand out.
 Your header will communicate this unique value, while the copy down the page will further expand upon this headline or promise you made to your visitors.

 When it comes to optimizing for the search engines and improving your chances of actually ranking, where you include keywords in your content is important.

 Your content needs to be compelling and grab the visitor’s attention, but you must also be aware of proper keyword placement.

 If possible, include your SEO keywords as early on within the content as possible ideally, within your opening paragraphs.

 This lets the search engines know what your page will be about, and it helps to let your readers know they’re in the right place.

 typically appear at the top of Google’s search results and seek to answer the search term in the search results themselves.

 Usually, this information is pulled from the top-ranking pages, but it can also be pulled from pages that aren’t ranking as high.
 This means you can get more traffic and rankings without as much SEO effort.